+Course Number: HON 3330H

+Instructor: Rhoden

+Instructional Mode: Face-to-Face

+Class Number: 16858

-Course Number:HON 3330HInstructor:RhodenInstructional Mode:SynchronousClass Number:19220Days and Times:MWF 11:00 AM-12:00 PM
+Days and Times: MWF 11:00 AM-12:00 PM

-This course will provide students with a review of major leadership theories and is designed to incorporate research findings, practice, skill-building, and direct application to real world scenarios.
+This course will provide students with a review of major leadership theories designed to incorporate research findings, practice, skillbuilding, and direct application to real world scenarios.
 Beyond leadership theories, the course will cover a variety of topics impacting today's student, including power and ethics, teamwork, coaching and mentoring, conflict, and motivation.
 As one of the core offerings in the Leadership Studies minor, this course assumes that every individual has leadership potential and that leadership qualities can be developed through experience and reflection.
 Through class activities, we will create opportunities for practice, application, and documentation of leadership experiences.
 Success in this course requires demonstrated mastery of theoretical concepts, capacity for collaborative work, and thoughtful reflection upon and integration of theory and experience.